osg-htc/docs/docs/data/frontier-squid.md

 Additionally:

-1. You will want to add a `Squid:` section to the `Services:` list, with any relevant fields for that service.
+1. Add a `Squid:` section to the `Services:` list, with any relevant fields for that service.

 2. If you are setting up a new resource, you will want to set `Active:` to `false`.
     The `Active:` field for a resource should only be set to `true` when it is accepting requests and ready for